Kadee80/Dynamic_Web_F25_Graduate/Week11/Redux_Toolkit/README.md

 # Redux Toolkit

-Our next project is going to span a few week.
+Our next project is going to introduce `Redux Toolkit`.
 We are going to me making and managing several lists with some randomly generated content using FakerJs.
 Faker is a fun library for generating fake data so we can focus on other things (like learning Redux Toolkit).

 In our Week11 folder you will find some starter files for todays project.
 Here is a new `create-react-app` with the following libraries installed: